Coalition Action Team Resources

 Simply Seasonal Recipes (P, C) – What better way to support our local farmers and food producers than to buy and use their products!
 Try a new recipe that uses local ingredients.
 The Food Action Team has gathered dozens of recipes for delicious entrees and side dishes.

 Health & Human Services

 Do-It-Yourself Green Cleaning (P) – The Health & Human Services Action Team encourages everyone to use safe cleaning products, choosing simple (and inexpensive!) ingredients like vinegar and baking soda.
 They’ve compiled this list of their favorite DIY recipes for you to try.

 Enjoy Nature from Your Home (P) – Our Health & Human Services Action Team reminds us that exposure to nature is linked with health.
-During a pandemic, getting outside can be difficult or even frightening.
 Enjoy the following activities from the safety of your home:

 - Bird watch from a window.
 The Audubon Society has many tips, and this handy guide will help you identify which birds you’re looking at.

 - Plan a pollinator garden, using one or more of these resources.

 - Get to know the natural wonders of the Corvallis-Benton County area through Neighborhood Naturalist.

 Backyard Wildlife Habitat (P, C) – Did you know that Benton County is the first (and only!) certified Community Wildlife Habitat in Oregon?
 If your yard isn’t yet certified, this would be a good time to create a Backyard Wildlife Habitat.